Home » Food and Drinks » Low Carb Almond Flour Tortillas

-This almond flour tortillas recipe is a delicious and healthy way to enjoy tortillas.
-And you’ll love serving it as a finger food with chili!
+This almond flour tortillas recipe is a delicious way to enjoy tortillas.
+And you’ll love serving it as a finger food with chili or any of your other favorite dinners!

 almond flour tortilla on a plate with a spatula